vsbrt/Easy-way-deodex-for-tipo/README.md

 ## INSTALLATION PROCEDURE:-

-* Download the drivers zip and place it on sd card
+* Place Deodex Tipo 11.0.A.4.27 onto SD card
-* Reboot phone into recovery mode
+* boot into CWM
-* Flash the zip
-* Reboot!!
-* Done  !!
+* Select Install zip from SD CARD and select Deodex Tipo 11.0.A.4.27.zip
+* RESTART your PHONE and DONE

 ## SCREENSHOT:-